 In these instances, a full floor system typically isn’t necessary to get things back to normal, but it will require the installation of a higher caliber topcoat.

-We recommend taking your time in making the decision to have a seamless commercial kitchen flooring contractor install your seamless floor.
+We recommend taking your time in making the decision to have seamless commercial kitchen floor contractors install your seamless floor.
 Review the products proposed and the exact timeline of installation prior to making any decisions.
 If you need help with design and installation of your flooring system, make sure to contact us to get started and we will do a free assessment of your floor plan.